zenml-io/mlstacks/azureml-minimal/README.md

 metadata-db-username | The username for the database user |
 metadata-db-password | The master password for the database |
 key-vault-name | The name of the Azure Key Vault created |
+service-principal-id| The ID for created service principal |
+service-principal-client-id | The client ID for created service principal |
+service-principal-tenant-id | The tenant ID for created service principal |
+service-principal-client-secret | The password for created service principal |

 For outputs that are sensitive, you'll see that they are not shown directly on the logs.
 To view the full list of outputs, run the following command.